1907 Pembrokeshire County Council election

 The seventh election to Pembrokeshire County Council was held in March 1907.
 It was preceded by the 1904 election and followed by the 1910 election.

 Overview of the result

 While there were a number of keenly contested wards a large number of wards were uncontested.
 The Conservatives took control of the Council in a result described by the Pembrokeshire Herald as a defeat for the "radical caucus".
-Even so, the Liberals polled strongly in norther parts of the county.
+Even so, the Liberals polled strongly in northern parts of the county.

 Boundary changes

 There were no boundary changes at this election.